BSBI currently publishes four main periodicals:

 British & Irish Botany

 British & Irish Botany is BSBI's new open access scientific journal, which replaces New Journal of Botany.
-The first issue was published in February 2019 and is available and free to everyone, whether or not you are a BSBI member.
-This blogpost tells you more about the journal.
+Launched in February 2019, British & Irish Botany is available and free to everyone, whether or not you are a BSBI member.
+This blogpost tells you about the second issue of the journal, published in May 2019.
 Visit the British & Irish Botany website to register as a reader or author, to view the latest issue or to submit a paper.
-Once you've registered (very quick and easy!), you can either use the very simple and straightforward online submission system or send your manuscript to the Editorial Office and we'll do it all for you.
+Once you've registered (very quick and easy!), you can either use the simple and straightforward online submission system or send your manuscript to the Editorial Office and we'll do it all for you.
 We encourage all British and Irish botanists to consider publishing with us: contact Editor-in-Chief Dr Ian Denholm to discuss your proposal.

 BSBI's much-loved membership newsletter BSBI News is published three times a year, in January, April and September, and print copies are mailed out to all our members.
 An electronic version is also available via our password-protected members-only area.
 The Editor is Andrew Branson, a long-term BSBI member who is also the former editor of the very popular and prestigious British Wildlife.
 Read about the latest issue of BSBI News here and then head over here to join BSBI and start receiving issues on a regular basis.
 If you'd like to submit an article, or if you'd like to advertise in BSBI News, head over to our BSBI News page.